 An old mining town, Copper takes its name from the mineral discovered there in the 1800s.

+Although little-known internationally until the late nineties, investment and development enabled Copper to compete on the same scale as its Colorado neighbours.
 That said, it has always been one of Colorado's best ski areas and a favourite amongst the locals with excellent snow reliability and great terrain for all levels.

 There are effectively 2 parts to the resort village - East Village, made up mostly of accommodation, and the New Village where you will find most of the shops, restaurants and lodging.
 Both areas have access to the slopes and are linked by a shuttle bus.
 A short transfer time from Denver, affordable and convenient lodging and first-class skiing make Copper Mountain a superb choice.